-The Bank enters into this Deed of Guarantee for the purpose of guaranteeing the obligations of subsidiary, BoiNZ, to the extent provided for by the terms of this Deed.

-DEFINITIONS AND INTERPRETATION The Bank enters in subsidiary, BolNZ, to the extern public line in this Deed and in the Recitals, unless the context otherwise requires:
+as Bank enters into this Deed of Guarantee for public in the Bank enters into the extent provided for by the terms or public in this Deed and in the Recitals, unless the context otherwise requires:

-"Authorised Officer" means, where a Creditor is a Person other than a natural perpendicular or secretary of that Person or a person duly authorised by the Creditor under the resolution and seal of the Person;
+"Authorised Officer" means, where a Creditor is a Person other than a catural person or secretary of that Person or a person duty authorised by the Creditor under the resolution and seal of the Person:

-"Business Day" means any day, other than a Saturday or Sunday or public holiday, Only which banks are open for general business in Wellington and Auckland; 1.1 In this Deed and in the Recitals, unless the context otherwise requires:
+"Day" means any day, other than a Saturday or Sunday or public holiday, other than a Saturday or Sunday or public holiday, other than a Saturday or Sunday or public holiday, other than a Saturday or Sunday or public holiday.
+1.1 In this Deed and in the Recitals, unless the context otherwise requires:

-Creditor means each and any Person to whom an Obligation is due and owed by BolNZ during the validity period of this Guarantee.
+Creditor means each and any Person to whom an Obligation is due and owed by Bo NZ during the validity period of this Guarantee.

-"Guarantee" means the guarantee by the Bank for the benefit of the Creditors pursuant and subject to the terms and conditions of this Deed;
+"Guarantee" means the guarantee by the Bank for the benefit of the Creditors pursuant and subject to the terms and conditions of this Deed:

-"Obligation" means a legally enforceable, undisputed liability or obligation of BOINZ to a Creditor ranking at least pari passu with the claims of unsecured creditors of BoINZ.
-PROVIDED THAT "Obligation" shall not include:
+"Obligation" means a legally enforceable, unclaputed liability us ubligation of BOINZ to a Graditor ranking at least part passu with the claims of unsecured creditors of BoINZ, PROVIDED THAT "Obligation" shall not include:

-- (a) any liability of BoINZ in respect of Special, exemplary or punitive damages; and/or - any liability for payment of taxes, rates, imposts, duties or similar government charges; and/or - (c) any claim/llability/obligation which is subject to a bona fide dispute; and/or - (d) any obligation in respect of which the Creditor has not submitted proper proof and other documents and security, to enable BOINZ to discharge the said obligations; and/or - (e) any claim/obligation in respect of a contingent liability; and/or - (f) any claim/liability which is barred by the law of limitation or such similar laws.
+- (a) any liability of BolNZ in respect of Special, exemplary or punitive damages; and/or - any liability for payment of taxes, rates, imposts, duties or similar government charges; and/or - (c) any clain/liability/obligation which is subject to a bona fide dispute; and/or - (d) any obligation in respect of which the Creditor has not submitted proper proof and other documents and security, to enable BOINZ to discharge the said obligations; and/or - (e) any claim/obligation in respect of a contingent liability; and/or - (f) any claim/liability which is barred by the law of limitation or such similar laws.

-Person means any person, firm, trust, estate, corporation, association, co-operative, government or governmental agency.
+"Person" means any person, firm, trust, estate, corporation, association, co-operative, government or governmental agency.

 - 1.2 Words importing the singular number or plural number shall include the plural number and singular number respectively.
-Words importing any gender shall include every gender. - 1.3 References to laws, statutes or legislation are to the laws, statues or legislation for the time being in force in New Zealand, unless the contrary appears from the context of this Deed.
+Words importing any gender shall include every gender. - 1.3 References to laws, statutes or legislation are to the laws, statutes or legislation for the time being in force in New Zealand, unless the contrary appears from the context of this Deed